nstarman/mvgkde/README.md

 This is a micro-package, containing the single class `MultiVarGaussianKDE` (and helper function `gaussian_kde`) to estimate the probability density function of a multivariate dataset using a Gaussian kernel.
-This package modifies the `jax.scipy.gaussian_kde` class (which is based on the `scipy.stats.gaussian_kde` class), but allows for full control over the covariance matrix of the kernel, even per-dimension bandwidths.
+This package modifies the `jax.scipy.stats.gaussian_kde` class (which is based on the `scipy.stats.gaussian_kde` class), but allows for full control over the covariance matrix of the kernel, even per-dimension bandwidths.
 See the Documentation below for more information.

 ## Installation